Killtutor/killtutor.github.io/content/english/_index.md

 author = "Agustín Negrín"
 +++

+# Hello! :wave: and Welcome.

+This is the Minimalistic website that I built with [Hugo](https://gohugo.io/) and the template [Anatole](https://github.com/lxndrblz/anatole), because I'm a BackEnd Software Engineer, not a FrontEnd or Designer type of person :laughing: .
+This site is intended only to show off a little bit of myself and to increase my online footPrint.

+Here you'll find some tips and maybe some answers to your daily developer problems because I'll post some tips & tricks, personal knowledge and more, so, stay tuned. :rocket:
 <!--
 This file is left intentionally empty by default to be backwards compatible with the initial theme setup.